bb12346/bb12346.github.io/content/authors/admin/.ipynb_checkpoints/_index-checkpoint.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Lin Beibei is currently a Ph.D. student at the National University of Singapore, under the supervision of Prof. [Prof. Robby Tan](http://tanrobby.github.io).
+His research interests encompass computer vision, pattern recognition, and image and video processing.
 {style="text-align: justify;"}